blaze/blaze/docs/design/blaze-datetime.md

 http://blogs.msdn.com/b/bclteam/archive/2007/06/07/exploring-windows-time-zones-with-system-timezoneinfo-josh-free.aspx

 ### Time Zone Attached To Data

+* We're going to postpone considering this until the case with time zone attached to the dtype is functional.

 Let's say we want to allow something where we parse input strings and grab both the datetime value and